Immigration

 Immigrate to Canada | Your options to get in Canada

-Public support for people who want to immigrate to Canada is due to the subsequent factors:
+Public support for people who want to immigrate to Canada is due to the following factors:

 History:

 Canada has a history of immigration.
 British and French settlers joined Canada’s Indigenous peoples to build the country.
-Since Canada’s Confederation in 1867, it’s welcomed numerous immigrants from all over the world.
+Since Canada’s Confederation in 1867, it has welcomed numerous immigrants from all over the world.
 Consequently, aside from Canada’s Indigenous peoples, all Canadians are immigrants or the descendants of immigrants.
-Because the saying goes at the Canadian Museum of Immigration in Halifax, Nova Scotia, “A Canadian is an immigrant with seniority.”
+As the saying goes at the Canadian Museum of Immigration in Halifax, Nova Scotia, “A Canadian is an immigrant with seniority.”

 Geography:

 Canada is in a position to exercise great control over who enters the country since it’s surrounded by vast bodies of water and only shares its border with one country, the USA.
-The strong control allows Canada to screen people before they enter the country to form sure they meet Canada’s policy goals.
+The strong control allows Canada to screen people before entering the country to ensure they meet Canada’s policy goals.

 Policy:

-Canada invests billions of dollars annually in welcoming immigrants and providing them with settlement supports like job training.
-Additionally, Canada invests billions in education, health care, infrastructure, and other important areas to stay living standards high for Canadians and immigrants
+Canada invests billions of dollars annually in welcoming immigrants and providing them with settlement support like job training.
+Additionally, Canada invests billions in education, health care, infrastructure, and other important areas to keep living standards high for Canadians and immigrants

 Politics: